alaa0502/weather-app-project/README.md

 - Local time and the time in the selected location

-- Auto-detects your city when possible
+- Forecast a week ahead

 - Location map, wind map, and radar view

-- 10-year average temperature comparison for today
+- 10-year average temperature comparison for today ("warmer\ colder than usual")

-- Saves your last used location and units (°C / °F)
+- Saves your last used location
+-
+- choose units (°C / °F)
+-
+## Limitations

+-I wanted the app to automatically use the user’s real location as the default, but this requires paid APIs, so it isn’t supported.

+-Some advanced features (hourly forecasts, weather alerts, more interactive maps, etc.) require paid plans so I did not include them.

 ## Project Structure

 streamlit_app.py     # Main application
+logo.png             # Logo of app
+Weatherapp.png       # app preview above
-logo.png             # Logo shown in the app settings.json        # Stored user preferences
+settings.json        # Stored user preferences
 requirements.txt     # Dependencies